hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ### Independent Chain Usability

-Each certificate chain (e.g., classic and PQ) must be independently usable for authentication, allowing endpoints to fall back to classic or PQ-only validation if necessary.
+Each certificate chain (e.g., traditional and PQ) must be independently usable for authentication, allowing endpoints to fall back to traditional or PQ-only validation if necessary.

 ### Unambiguous Chain Separation